Free Occupational Therapy Exam Practice Questions

 TrueLearn’s SmartBanks are not your typical q-bank.
 Along with the thought-provoking NBCOT®-style practice questions, the answers and explanations are design to help improve your comprehension of the material.
 So you’re not just preparing for your OTR® exam, you’re preparing for life after graduation.

-Your First Free Occupational Therapy Exam Practice Question
+Your Free Occupational Therapy Exam Practice Question

 The Answer and Explanation